 Supports farmers’ markets throughout Lexington and the region.

-Ashton Potter Wright, Lexington's first Local Food Coordinator, manages and provides operational support for Bluegrass Farm to Table.
+Ashton Potter Wright, Lexington's Director of Local Food & Agricultural Development, manages and provides operational support for Bluegrass Farm to Table.
 She works in partnership with Mayor's Office Staff, Lexington-Fayette Urban County Council members, and an Advisory Committee.

 Bluegrass Farm to Table has an Advisory Committee comprised of diverse community stakeholders that meet on a monthly basis.
 The Advisory Committee has established two working groups, Infrastructure & Capacity Building and Consumer Outreach & Education.